Mattrick127/team-profile-generator/README.md

 Go to my github and undex team-profile-generator, git clone it to your local.

+Simply NPM i for installing dependecies, and then NODE INDEX to run the programs.

+After the prompt, an index.html file will be added to the dist folder.

 ## Usage

 To be able to quickly generate a profile for your team!